MI-SLAM: Magnetic Inertial SLAM Systems: Conclusion

 \begin{IEEEbiography} [{ }]{Gustaf Hendeby} (Senior member, IEEE) received the M.Sc. degree in applied physics and electrical engineering in 2002 and the Ph.D. degree in automatic control in 2008, both from Linkoping University, Linkoping, Sweden.
 He is Associate Professor and Docent in the division of Automatic Control, Department of Electrical Engineering, Linkoping University.
 He worked as Senior Researcher at the German Research Center for Artificial Intelligence (DFKI) 2009–2011, and Senior Scientist at Swedish Defense Research Agency (FOI) and held an adjunct Associate Professor position at Linkoping University 2011–2015.
 His main research interests are stochastic signal processing and sensor fusion with applications to nonlinear problems, target tracking, and simultaneous localization and mapping (SLAM), and is the author of several published articles and conference papers in the area.
 He has experience of both theoretical analysis as well as implementation aspects.
 Dr. Hendeby was an Associate Editor for IEEE Transactions on Aerospace and Electronic Systems in the area of Target Tracking and Multisensor Systems 2018--2025, and is since 2025 a Senior Editor.
-In 2022 he served as general chair for the 25th IEEE International Conference on Information Fusion (FUSION) in Linkoping, Sweden. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Isaac Skog} (Senior Member, IEEE) received the B.Sc. and M.Sc. degrees in electrical engineering from the KTH Royal Institute of Technology, Stockholm, Sweden, in 2003 and 2005, respectively.
+In 2022 he served as general chair for the 25th IEEE International Conference on Information Fusion (FUSION) in Linkoping, Sweden. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Isaac Skog} (Senior Member, IEEE) received the B.Sc. and M.Sc. degrees in electrical engineering from the KTH Royal Institute of Technology, Stockholm, Sweden, in 2003 and 2005, respectively.
 In 2010, he received the Ph.D. degree in signal processing with a thesis on low-cost navigation systems.
+In 2009, he spent 5 months with the Mobile Multi-Sensor System Research Team, University of Calgary, Calgary, AB, Canada, as a Visiting Scholar and in 2011 he spent 4 months with the Indian Institute of Science, Bangalore, India, as a Visiting Scholar.
+Between 2010 and 2017, he was a Researcher with the KTH Royal Institute of Technology.
+He is currently an Associate Professor with Linköping University, Linköping, Sweden, and a Senior Researcher with Swedish Defence Research Agency (FOI), Stockholm, Sweden.
+He is the author and coauthor of more than 60 international journal and conference publications.
+He was the recipient of the Best Survey Paper Award by the IEEE Intelligent Transportation Systems Society in 2013. \end{IEEEbiography}